-We have a formal Board Diversity Policy, which is available on our corporate governance page at www.gulfisland.com under "Investors-Governance-Governance Documents."
+We have a formal Board Diversity Policy, which is available at www.gulfisland.com under "Investors-Governance-Governance Documents."
 Pursuant to such policy, the Corporate Governance and Nominating Committee strives for inclusion of diverse groups, knowledge and viewpoints within the Board, considering various matters of diversity, including, but not limited to, gender, race, religion, sexual orientation and disability.
 The Corporate Governance and Nominating Committee seeks out highly qualified diverse candidates and evaluates each director nominee in the context of our Board composition as a whole, with the objective of nominating director candidates who can best perpetuate the success of our business, be effective directors in conjunction with our full Board and represent shareholder interests through the exercise of sound judgment.
-To that end, the Corporate Governance and Nominating Committee, when expanding the size of the Board or filling a vacancy on the Board, has committed to interviewing at least one candidate who would increase the gender, racial and/or ethnic diversity of the Board.
+To that end, the Corporate Governance and Nominating Committee, when expanding the size of the Board or filling a vacancy on the Board, commits to interviewing at least one candidate who would increase the diversity of the Board with respect to gender, race, sexual orientation or disability.
 To accomplish this, the Corporate Governance and Nominating Committee has sole authority to retain and terminate qualified independent external advisors, if it deems necessary, to conduct searches for candidates that help achieve the Board's diversity objectives, and to approve such advisors' fees and other retention terms.